 Unfurnished Properties:

-Not all the letting residency accommodation are furnished, so, the rules change for the unfurnished properties.
+Not all the letting residency accommodations are furnished, so, the rules change for the unfurnished properties.
 In unfurnished properties, the landlord can’t make a claim for wear and tear allowance by replacing any of the moveable assets.
 The allowance or any other tax relief is not their thing to enjoy in this regard.

-It has been observed that claiming on the expenses spent on furnishing is a confusing process for the landlords in case they have to find the difference between fair wear and tear and the wear and tear allowance.
+It has been observed that claiming the expenses spent on furnishing is a confusing process for the landlords in case they have to find the difference between fair wear and tear and the wear and tear allowance.
 However, a detailed guide about this information is provided by the HMRC as well.

 The Bottom Line: